joshuajung/whitelabel/README.md

 * [Prettier](https://prettier.io) for code formatting

 ## SSR
 Whitelabel leverages server-side rendering by Next.js for increased performance and SEO.
 As it is primarily intended for fully dynamic web-apps, it does not make use of Next.js's Automatic Static Optimization mechanism, but instead falls back on full SSR for all pages.

 This comes with a few caveats to keep in mind:
 * It is _not_ possible to read browser _local storage_ in many cases (explicitly within `getInitialProps`).
 It is therefore not recommended (and usually also not required) to actively use local storage at all (modules may still do so implicitly).
 * When it comes to persisting an access token to the application between launches, a traditional cookie is a great alternative.
 These are automatically sent both to the server _and_ available to the client.
 This enables SSR to even render private data that the cookie enables access to.
 Whitelabel is preconfigured to look for a cookie called `wljwt` and load it into the auth store when the app boots.
 Afterwards, the cookie is ignored and the session token from the auth store is used.
 * After SSR, all props and states are serialized, sent to the browser and locally de-serialized again.
 Only plain JavaScript `Objects` survive this procedure, custom prototypes will be lost.
 While MobX-state-tree automatically serializes and restores the root store, so it can fully recover, you may want to keep this in mind for page-specific states.

 ## State Management
-Whitelabel uses Mob
+Whitelabel uses MobX-state-tree to manage its main application state, at home at `src/store/RootStore.ts`.
+It can be extended by additional substores and services (see `src/store/substores` and `src/store/services` respectively).
+These can in return use reusable store models (see `src/store/models`).
+Models can also be used in entirely separate, decentralized states (e.g. in ephemeral component states).

+Some things to keep in mind:
+* Every sub-tree of the store that may be referenced from another location of the same store should come with an interface of the form `interface IMyNode extends Instance<typeof MyNode> {}` to avoid circular dependencies that can break TypeScript and to increase performance, also see https://github.com/mobxjs/mobx-state-tree/issues/1406.
+* Services should always offer their features in the `volatile` part of their tree type.
+* Usage of `async` and `await` within (volatile) actions is discouraged, instead use `flow` and `yield` (see https://mobx-state-tree.js.org/concepts/async-actions).

 ## Configuration Management
 Whitelabel leverages Next.js configuration handling to make sure secrets stay on the server (`serverRuntimeConfig`) while publicly required information (e.g. API location) is also provided to the client (`publicRuntimeConfig`).